tonifrankola/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/options.md

 * Set the **Period** for how often this job will be executed.

-See [Audit Events](#internal/how-to/audit-events) category to learn more on how to enable and configure this feature to work.
+See [How to Enable Folder Auditing](#internal/how-to/audit-events/enable-folder-auditing) to learn more.
+See [How to Configure Audit Logon Events](#internal/how-to/audit-events/configure-audit-logon-events) to learn more.
+See [How to Configure Server to support Block Malicous IP Addresses feature](#internal/how-to/audit-events/configure-block-malicious-ip-addresses-feature) to learn more.

 ## Concurrent Usage